How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 Valid Use Cases

-- Emergency production fixes on locked-down servers (the 2 AM scenario)
+- Emergency production fixes on locked-down servers

 - Minimal container images where adding jq bloats the image (Alpine Linux CI containers)